serverless/blog/posts/2017-09-14-serverless-v1.22.0.md

 Eager to give it a try?

-Just follow the ["Getting started"](https://serverless.com/framework/docs/providers/spotinst/guide/quick-start/) instructions in our docs!
+Just follow the ["Quick Start"](https://serverless.com/framework/docs/providers/spotinst/guide/quick-start/) instructions in our docs!

 Also make sure to read the [announcement blog post](https://serverless.com/blog/running-multi-cloud-functions-at-spot-instance-prices/) to learn more about [Spotinst Functions](https://spotinst.com/products/spotinst-functions/).

-### CLI based plugin management with `serverless plugin` command
+### CLI based plugin management with the `serverless plugin` command

 It's finally here!
 Serverless supports a way to browse, install and uninstall Serverless plugins from within the CLI.